Use case

 Why it matters

 Before automation, analysis, or AI, people still need direct inspection.
-Faster browsing makes the dataset itself easier to understand and reduces the overhead of answering simple navigation questions.
+Faster search, navigation, and impact checks make the dataset itself easier to understand and reduce the overhead of answering concrete questions.

 1. Start from an imperfect search